TierZeroSecurity/llm_threat_hunt/README.md

-# MCP Server to Interact with Elasticsearch and Enable LLM to Analyse Sysmon Logs
+# MCP Server to Interact with Elasticsearch and Enable LLM to Threat Hunt

 This project provides a lab environment for testing an MCP server that interacts with Elasticsearch where Windows Event/Sysmon logs are stored.
 This enables LLM to analyse the logs to identify malicious activities and potential threats.